The Ten Income Streams That Contribute To My ‘Freelance Writing’ Business

 Other digital products

 I’ve created a set of digital products to help other writers, bloggers and affiliate marketers.
 I call them my Success Kits, and they are basically digital kits containing all the templates, checklists, cheat sheets and other tools I use to run various aspects of my business.
-I wrote and/or edited the content for these kits, and one of them is even called the , but as an income stream, they feel far removed from the day-to-day freelance writing work I produce.
+I wrote and/or edited the content for these kits, and one of them is even called the Freelance Writer’s Success Kit, but as an income stream, they feel far removed from the day-to-day freelance writing work I produce.

 My online shops

 Shop keeping and writing don’t seem to have an awful lot in common, but my freelance writing and blogging activities have somehow led to me managing a few virtual shops or stores.
-I have an , selling my printable journals, planners and wall art, an , where I curate products that generally have at least a vague link to my freelance writing business (such as , and ), and my Cafepress stores.
-The link between my Cafepress stores and my writing is tenuous, but as I sell , and even aimed at writers, you don’t need to work too hard to see how one thing led to another.
+I have an Etsy shop, selling my printable journals, planners and wall art, an Amazon Influencer store, where I curate products that generally have at least a vague link to my freelance writing business (such as books for writers, home office equipment and tech I use in my business), and my Cafepress stores.
+The link between my Cafepress stores and my writing is tenuous, but as I sell mugs, throw pillows and even pajamas aimed at writers, you don’t need to work too hard to see how one thing led to another.

 Are ten income streams too much?
 Maybe.
 I’m spread pretty thin some days, and unsurprisingly (to anyone familiar with the 80/20 rule) most of my income comes from only two of these ten activities (but a little bit of income comes from every single one, and I’m an ‘every little counts’ kind of person).
 Diversifying your income can help make your days more interesting, your income a little more consistent, and your working life a little less risky.